-We’ve got the recipe (which is surprisingly easy as long as you’ve got a grasshopper supply) for you to recreate at your BBQ this weekend.
+And while Poquitos’ sister eatery, Rhein Haus, located in Denver, added this chirpy topping to its juicy Ballpark Brats for a limited time last summer, you don’t need a time machine to go back and try them.
+We’ve got the recipe (which is surprisingly easy as long as you’ve got a grasshopper supply) for you to recreate at your Memorial Day barbecue this weekend.

-Serve these on Memorial day next to the relish because who else will?
+Serve these next to the relish because, who else will?
 That’s right.
 No one.
 Do it and you’ll be a legend.

-- 1 bag of edible crickets (check your closest natural grocers or order on Amazon)
+- 1 bag of edible grasshoppers (check your closest natural grocer or order on Amazon)

 - Chili powder